 I am a Dubliner in London.
 I came to London in my mid-twenties.
 Made a living building databases, software and websites, while writing and editing in my spare time.
 Published poetry and short stories.

 Most recently, I compiled and edited New Short Stories 12 (Willesden Herald, 2022), the latest in the annual series that I started in 2006.
 This edition features contemporary fiction by writers from as far afield as Australia, Estonia and India, as well as Britain and Ireland, with an introduction by Jarred McGinnis.
 In all, I have now edited or co-edited twelve anthologies of short stories.
-Ten of the eleven comprised the New Short Stories series.
+Eleven of the twelve comprised the New Short Stories series.
 In this connection, I was lucky enough to correspond with or meet many brilliant writers, known and unknown.
 I also co-edited two anthologies of poetry.
 All the books and other editing credits are listed under Publications.

 Short Story Competition